 The Medieval 'The Mechanical Clock' was an Important Invention in Medieval Times, Christian monks who had extensive knowledge of astronomy invented Mechanic Clocks Read more about the Mechanical Clock >>

-Before his press, books which had to be printed required a lot of labour and took a lot of time to make, essentially limiting the use of books to the rich and wealthy.
+Before his press, books that had to be printed required a lot of labour and took a lot of time to make, essentially limiting the use of books to the rich and wealthy.
 The Gutenberg press became a precursor to cheaper printing presses which were established all over Europe and became one of the key inventions that made the European Renaissance possible.

-Before the invention of gunpowder, warfare in the medieval period remained more or less the same as the warfare in the antique period.
-Although armour’s evolved significantly and weapons corresponded in this evolution, warfare still required men to ride on horses or close in for on-foot combat, wield different weapons, defend themselves with armour and face an enemy at close quarters.
+Before the invention of gunpowder, warfare in the medieval period remained more or less the same as warfare in the antique period.
+Although armor evolved significantly and weapons corresponded in this evolution, warfare still required men to ride on horses or close in for on-foot combat, wield different weapons, defend themselves with armour and face an enemy at close quarters.

 Tidal mills were an important medieval invention dating back to the 8th century.
 They were usually employed near natural water bodies such as rivers and were driven by the high tides of the water body.
 In the countryside, such mills were frequently used to accomplish different mechanical tasks, the force of the water itself was used to drive the water wheel on its own.
-Such early use of mechanical energy can be seen as precursors to the use of electricity in modern period.
+Such early use of mechanical energy can be seen as precursors to the use of electricity in the modern period.

 Naval warfare remained a part of the military lifestyle of medieval Europe since the beginning of the medieval period.
 This was evident in the naval battles between Arabs and the Byzantines in the 8th century and the ongoing naval conflict for supremacy in the Mediterranean.